-Apparently, his daughter had previously been inappropriate on Facebook.
+His daughter had previously been inappropriate on Facebook.
 He then set a limit on her use of Facebook by banning her.
 However, he had no clear system in place.
-In other words, he told her she was off of Facebook, but did not have a ‘system’ in place to ensure his words were honored.
+In other words, he told her she was off of Facebook but did not have a ‘system’ in place to ensure his words were honored.

 In my world of dealing with challenging children and teens, I EXPECT them to try to find ways around parental limits.
 I EXPECT them to try to cheat the system…so to speak.
 Why?
 Because this is the nature of a challenging child.
 I have to plan for this.

 We Don’t Understand That Consequences Should Teach…NOT Punish.